Naifcx47350/Nc4-gacha-fetch/README.md

 └─ docs/
 ```

-Some ASCII art is fan-made and the collection is curated by hand, so art pull requests are closed - see [CONTRIBUTING](CONTRIBUTING.md).
+Some ASCII art is fan-made, and the collection is curated by hand, so art pull requests are closed - see [CONTRIBUTING](CONTRIBUTING.md).
 Bug reports and doc fixes are very welcome.

 ---